Butter Pecan Pound Cake with Chopped Pecans – A Slice of Heaven

 Instructions

-• ● Beat in the eggs one at a time, ensuring each egg is fully incorporated before adding the next.
+• Beat in the eggs one at a time, making sure each egg is fully incorporated before adding the next.
+Once all eggs are added, mix in the vanilla extract.

 Keyword Butter Pecan Pound Cake With Chopped Pecans